 Helena Rathbone started the violin at the age of five with the London Suzuki group.
 She then went on to study at the RCM Junior department with Dona Lee Croft, and subsequently at the GSMD with David Takeno.

-Before moving to Australia, she was Principal Second Violin and soloist with the European Community Chamber Orchestra and regularly played with ensembles such as the Academy of St Martin in the Fields.
+Before her appointment as Principal Second Violin of the ACO in 1994, she was Principal Second Violin with the European Community Chamber Orchestra and played regularly with ensembles such as the Academy of St Martin in the Fields.

 Chair sponsored by Kate & Daryl Dixon